What Is Miro?

 | Taskade | Free / $8/user/mo | AI agents + task management | Teams wanting AI-native project management | Taskade Review |

-Miro is best for small business owners and teams who think visually and need a shared space to brainstorm, plan, and present.
+Miro is best for small business teams who think visually and need a shared space to brainstorm, plan, and present together.

 The Bottom Line on Miro